-As the current Vice President of the United States, Joe Biden is required to speak in public at high-profile events more often than most.
+As a current presidential candidate and former Vice President of the United States, Joe Biden is required to speak in public at high-profile events more often than most.
 It’s no secret that Vice President Biden has struggled with a stutter throughout his life, but it makes it all the more impressive and inspiring that he has risen to the second-highest office you can possibly hold in the United States.

 Joseph Robinette Biden, Jr., was born November 20, 1942, in Scranton, Pennsylvania, the first of four siblings.
 In 1953, the Biden family moved from Pennsylvania to Claymont, Delaware.
 He went on to graduate from the University of Delaware and Syracuse Law School.
 At age 29, he became one of the youngest people ever elected to the United States Senate.

 Vice President Biden served as a Senator from Delaware for 36 years.
 He was the Chairman or Ranking Member of the Senate Judiciary Committee for 17 years, and the Chairman or Ranking Member of the Senate Foreign Relations Committee from 1997 until his time in the Senate came to an end.
-He currently serves as the 47th Vice President of the United States and on April 25, 2019 he announced his bid to become the 49 th President in the 2020 election.
+He served as the 47th Vice President of the United States and on April 25, 2019 he announced his bid to become the 49 th President in the 2020 election.

 Before his rise in politics, though, Biden dealt with stuttering throughout his childhood and into his twenties.
 According to a February 2015 article from CNN, the issue of stuttering came up recently during a stop at a coffee shop in Des Moines, when Biden spoke with a mother about her daughter's experience in Head Start, the government program to provide early education and nutrition services for low-income Americans.